 After your mediation efforts are concluded, we reserve a significant block of time (as noted earlier, usually a full day — although we only charge for a portion of this drafting time) to author your agreement.
 Generally, later in the afternoon of that day’s effort, we meet with you to review and revise this draft.

-Mediation is a voluntary process, from beginning to end, and at Divorce Resolutions, Colorado Center for Divorce Mediation, we do not permit couples to sign their agreement at our office.
+Mediation is a voluntary process, from beginning to end, and at Divorce Resolutions, LLC, we do not permit couples to sign their agreement at our office.
 We believe you should have the opportunity to review it carefully with whatever advisers you wish (an attorney, accountant, financial planner, other family, friends, etc.), and away from any pressures of meeting together.
 The goal, of course, is to develop in our work together agreements that will stand the test of time, not agreements hastily signed under pressure.
 Of course, many of our clients choose not to review the agreement with others.

 At this session (usually our last meeting together), we also review with you the final court process and assist you in understanding the final Colorado court forms.
 A comprehensive checklist is provided, with all required documents to submit to the court.
 (Some of these you may have completed on your own, even before this final session, and these are accessible to you from this website as well.)
 If you are mailing in your documents (see our Frequently Asked Questions re Colorado Divorce and Colorado Mediation on when this may be appropriate), we even provide you with labels and self-addressed envelopes — to streamline your final steps in the process!